wormtable/wormtable/docs/source/tutorial.rst

 	>>> # Open the index that was built using wtadmin (see above)
 	>>> position_index = t.open_index('POS')

-Note that if you have not already added the index using wtadmin add you won't be able to open the index in python.

 The Wormtable module offers a number of methods to interact with the data in your wormtable ::